George Berkeley: Berkeley's razor

 Berkeley's razor is a rule of reasoning proposed by the philosopher Karl Popper in his study of Berkeley's key scientific work De Motu.
-Berkeley's razor is considered by Popper to be similar to Ockham's razor but "more powerful".
+Berkeley's razor is considered by Popper to be similar to Occam's razor but "more powerful".
 It represents an extreme, empiricist view of scientific observation that states that the scientific method provides us with no true insight into the nature of the world.
 Rather, the scientific method gives us a variety of partial explanations about regularities that hold in the world and that are gained through experiments.
 The nature of the world, according to Berkeley, is only approached through proper metaphysical speculation and reasoning.
 Popper summarises Berkeley's razor as such:

 A general practical result—which I propose to call "Berkeley's razor"—of [Berkeley's] analysis of physics allows us a priori to eliminate from physical science all essentialist explanations.
 If they have a mathematical and predictive content they may be admitted qua mathematical hypotheses (while their essentialist interpretation is eliminated).
 If not they may be ruled out altogether.
 This razor is sharper than Ockham's: all entities are ruled out except those which are perceived.

 In another essay of the same book titled "Three Views Concerning Human Knowledge", Popper argues that Berkeley is to be considered as an instrumentalist philosopher, along with Robert Bellarmine, Pierre Duhem and Ernst Mach.
 According to this approach, scientific theories have the status of serviceable fictions, useful inventions aimed at explaining facts, and without any pretension to being true.
 Popper contrasts instrumentalism with the above-mentioned essentialism and his own "critical rationalism".